Helping Your Mind, Soul and Body Heal with Meditation for cancer patients.

 Years ago, during my cancer battle, I began to meditate, and I know in my heart, soul and cells that meditation was the key to turning my disease on its head.
 Meditation allowed me to connect with a higher source and to feel … calm.
 For months I had felt anything but calm, and suddenly I had this overwhelming calm and peace settle over me.

 For decades I have tried to share with people the benefits of meditation for Cancer, and for so many years, people looked at me like I had 19 heads!
 People called me names like the woo-woo nutter.
 One of my friends said to me, “What are you thinking, Prue.
 You can’t heal from cancer using your mind.
-You are insane.
-You are going to die without Chemotherapy and radiation treatments.”
+You’re insane.
+You’re going to die without Chemotherapy and radiation treatments.”
 I’ve forgiven those long-lost friends because they only knew what they knew and when you think back 30 years, this meditation stuff was kind of out there!

 We have more and more research coming out, touting the benefits of meditation for various health conditions.
 In fact, over 3,000 scientific studies have been conducted on the benefits of meditation and the findings have overwhelmingly shown positive outcomes for the treatment of depression, anxiety, high blood pressure, inflammatory disorders, chronic pain and more.
 Take a look at that list again, and if you’ve got Cancer, chances are you’ve got some or all of those symptoms!